barumau/pandunia/suomi/pandunia-suomi.md

 in migra - muuttaa maahan
 in migra ja - maahanmuuttaja
 in mise - tuoda sisään
-in name - endonyymi (omakielinen nimi)
+in nam - endonyymi (omakielinen nimi)
 in pushe - pusertaa
 in she - sisältö
 in verse jan - sisäänpäinsuuntautunut (introvertti)